Likumbi Lya Mize, Zambian ceremonies

 Zambian Mukanda

-The masked makishi mark the end of the mukanda, as mentioned above.
-This is an annual rite of passage for children between the ages of eight and twelve.
-This rite is celebrated by the Luvale, Chokwe, Luchazi and Mbunda people living in the north-western and western provinces of Zambia.
-These mukanda are also performed in the Democratic Republic of Congo among the Pende or the Suku for example, ceremonies which we have been attending for years.
+This ritual is celebrated by the Luvale, Chokwe, Luchazi and Mbunda peoples, who live in the north-western and western provinces of Zambia.
+These mukanda ceremonies are also held in the Democratic Republic of Congo among the Pende and Suku peoples, for example, and we have been attending them for years.

 Mukanda